 - Masters in Bio-Statistics or Epidemiology

-Another course which is very popular after MBBS is Masters in Medical Sciences and Technology or Masters in Translational Medicine or Molecular Medicine, which combines both sciences and technology.
+Another course that is very popular after MBBS is Masters in Medical Sciences and Technology or Masters in Translational Medicine or Molecular Medicine, which combines both sciences and technology.
 Those specializing in the area need to attain knowledge of the following:

 - Translational Medicine